Week 1, Term 3 2025

 - Enrolment packs are available at the following contributing schools: Frankton, Aberdeen, Forest Lake, Nawton, and Vardon School.

-- If your child attends another school, you can collect one at the Orientation Night or from the school Office on Wednesday, 6th August.
+- If your child attends another school, you can collect one at the Open Night or from the school Office on Wednesday, 6th August.

 - Return before Wednesday, 10th September, at 3 pm in Term 3.